 My copyediting experience is largely in copyediting medical material, mostly for the National Institute for Health and Care Excellence, the British Medical Journal, monthly specialist research journals such as the Journal of Neurology, Neurosurgery, and Psychiatry, and the eight specialty-based Nature Clinical Practice journals (now part of the Nature Reviews series).

 I have worked as a freelance proofreader for the website of British daily newspaper The Guardian and as such have experience in writing and proofreading online, HTML and XML.

 I also have experience in reviewing unsolicited submissions, commissioning feature articles and structurally editing articles.

 Education and starting out

 In 2005 I graduated from King’s College London with a first class BSc (Hons) in Human Biology and was awarded the Hamilton Prize in Anatomy and Human Sciences.
 I spent the second year of my degree on an academic exchange at University of California, Riverside, where I was a staff writer for the Arts section of the student newspaper.

-I began my career in publishing at the Society for Endocrinology, managing the publication of the Journal of Endocrinology and the bi-annual newsletter of the European Society of Endocrinology.
-I then spent two years working for Nature Clinical Practice, which forms part of the medical publishing arm of Nature Publishing Group, and later moved to BMJ Group and then to NICE.
+I began my career in publishing at the Society for Endocrinology, managing publication of the Journal of Endocrinology and the bi-annual newsletter of the European Society of Endocrinology.
+I participated in Nature Publishing Group‘s Graduate Internship Scheme in 2006-7 and then spent two years working for Nature Clinical Practice.

 - Please contact me if you would like to see a copy of my curriculum vitae.